-Seed weights and sowing media significantly affected the germination potentials of the seed of Afzelia africana within the period of study.
+Seed weights and sowing media significantly affected the germination potentials of the seed of A. africana within the period of study.
 The highest values for large seeds on MDG, GP, GV and GE over medium and small seed weights depicts the importance of seed size on germination of the seeds.
 According to Adebisi, (2004) and Adebisi et al., (2011), seed size is one of the components of seed quality which affects the germination ability of plant seeds.
 Gunaga et al., (2011) expressed that seed weight and/or seed size is a widely accepted measure of seed quality and large seeds have high germinability, survival, seedling growth and establishment.
-They further identified wide array of different effects of seed size as been reported for seed germination, emergence and related agronomical aspects in many plant species.
-The highest germination values of large seed size which could be ascribed to stored energy in the cotyledons of the seeds agreed with the finding of (Hojjat, 2011) who reported that the germination parameters were significantly related by seed weight and large seeds germinated early and showed better germination than small seeds of lentil genotypes, in Mammea suriga, larger sized seeds recorded quick and highest seed germination (79.2 %), followed by medium (59.0 %) and small (22.0 %).
-Kazeem, (2019) reported that large seed size of Caesalpinia bonduc as influenced by sowing media performed significantly better than the medium and small seed size in terms of seedling emergence, mean daily germination, germination percentage and germination value.
-Higher and quicker germination in larger sized seeds could also be attributed to the presence of higher amount of carbohydrates and other nutrients than in medium and small sized seeds
+The highest germination values of large seed size which could be ascribed to stored energy in the cotyledons of the seeds agreed with the finding of (Hojjat, 2011) who reported that the germination parameters were significantly related by seed weight.
+Kazeem-Ibrahim, (2019) reported that large seed size of Caesalpinia bonduc as influenced by sowing media performed significantly better than the medium and small seed size in terms of seedling emergence, mean daily germination, germination percentage and germination value.
+Higher and quicker germination in larger sized seeds could also be attributed to the presence of higher amount of carbohydrates and other nutrients than in medium and small sized seeds (Gunaga et al., 2011).